Back to TaleWisp

 Writers keep the manuscript readable.

-In TaleWisp manuscripts, the reader and the hero are the same child.
+In TaleWisp manuscripts, the reader and the hero are the same character.
 The $ shorthand points to that hero, so $name, $they, and $their can become Wendy, she, and her.
 Writers do not need to guess at grammar-safe cases like subject-verb agreement; the editor handles them.

 Light story controls start with @: @if quietly varies prose, @choice creates a page-ending reader button, and @set remembers what happened for later pages.